IntroductionThe Cobb valley provides options for day and overnight walks with a river and an historic hut to keep kids entertained.

 The track starts at the head of the Cobb Reservoir.
 Turn off SH 60 at Upper Takaka.
 Follow Cobb Valley Road, then Cobb Dam Road to the end (28 km).

-The road is unsealed from the Cobb Power House - care is required and 4WD is recommended in winter due to ice and or snow.
+The road is unsealed from the Cobb Power House.
+The road is narrow, has steep drop offs and can be difficult passing another vehicle – care is required and 4WD is recommended in winter due to ice and or snow.

 On-demand transport services are available to or from the Cobb.
 Please contact the DOC office for details.